LamphiUSC/599ProjectWork/Assignment2/ReadMe.txt

 -- This java code takes the list of all the image filenames and the downloaded images in the previous step as input.
 Then it generates following three features
 a) Recognized Objects :- This is done using Object Recognition Docker
 b) Image Captions :- This done using the corresponding Image Captioning Docker.
-c) Metadata Features :- Date of Sighting, Geolocation, Caption(From Metadata) This program generates the features and populates it in an output file :- final_list
+c) Metadata Features :- Date of Sighting, Geolocation.
+This program generates the features and populates it in an output file :- final_list